top of page

 • Make small batches you’ll use within a month.

-Signs it’s expired: Change in smell, cloudiness, or separation that doesn’t shake back together easily.
+Look for a change in smell, cloudiness, or separation that doesn’t shake back together easily.

-Why Warm Water
+Why Warm Water?

 1. Blends ingredients better: Even with liquid recipes, warm water helps essential oils and natural soaps like Castile or decyl glucoside mix more smoothly into the solution.

-2. Activates cleaning power faster : Warm water slightly boosts the effectiveness of soaps and vinegar in breaking down grease, oils, and organic matter.
+2. Activates cleaning power faster: Warm water slightly boosts the effectiveness of soaps and vinegar in breaking down grease, oils, and organic matter.

 3. Extends shelf life (sometimes): Because it helps everything mix evenly, warm water prevents separation and keeps the cleaner more consistent in texture.